andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 9. Andrew (JURG)- orange T shirt, light grey pants.
 ENTRANCE IS AT 4:24
 </div>

-When I watch the video I'm struck by a euphoric realization - all the gallops occur in the first 3 minutes.
+As I watch the video I'm struck by a euphoric realization - all the gallops occur in the first 3 minutes.
 Since Jurg doesn't come on till 4:24 I won't be doing any gallops!

 Praise be!!!

 Based on my complete galloptrical ineptitude during the audition I'd say Mark's decision to spare me from gallop duty is wise and prudent.

-During the first few rehearsals the majority of our time is spent learning the choreography of the separate segments that make up the whole of the performance.
+During the first few rehearsals we learn the choreography for each of the separate segments that make up the whole of the performance.
-Each has its own name that Mark has informally conferred over the years and each has its own flavor.
+Each has its own name that Mark has informally conferred over the years and each has its own flavor. *The Claw* is centered around hand movements. *Mona Lisa* emphasizes our facial expression.
+Our old friends *Sally* and *Lewiston* express themselves through their gait.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-notes1.jpg" alt="Notes">